GreenLimeSia/GenEdi/README.md

 See `python run_metrics.py --help` for info on metric evaluation (metric evaluation can also be performed during training at specified intervals).
 This script supports multi-GPU metric evaluations.
 Metrics will be appended to the file `metrics.json` if it exists.
 Identical metrics will be overwritten by the one that was last evaluated.

-### Missing features
-+ Precision-Recall metric
-+ Multi-GPU evaluation of metrics during training

 ### Code information
 Base functionality is tested but there might be settings that raise exceptions as the repository contains a couple thousand lines of code.
 If you find one, please open an issue or pull request.

-### License
-~5% of the code has extracts that may have been copied from the official repository.
-For this code, the [NVIDIA license](https://github.com/NVlabs/stylegan2/blob/master/LICENSE.txt) is applied.
-For everything else, the MIT license is applied.